Jinya-CMS/jinya-cms/themeDocs/create.md

 The folder styles contains all your styling files.
 It is required to have a file `_variables.scss`.
 You also need at least one SCSS file to contain your style rules.
 It is recommended to name this file frontend.scss.

+If you want to know more about the files needed for a theme, checkout the [Jinya Testing Theme](https://github.com/Jinya-CMS/jinya-testing-theme), as it contains all files with a description.